 Taking folic acid before and during early pregnancy can help prevent neural tube defects in your baby.

-Before pregnancy, take a multivitamin that has 400 micrograms of folic acid in it every day.
+Before pregnancy, take a multivitamin that has 400 micrograms (also called mcg) of folic acid in it every day.

 Take a multivitamin with folic acid every day, even if you’re not trying to get pregnant.

 What is folic acid?

 Folic acid is B vitamin that every cell in your body needs for normal growth and development.
 It helps your body make red blood cells that carry oxygen from your lungs to all parts of your body.

 Taking folic acid before and during early pregnancy can help prevent birth defects of the brain and spine called neural tube defects (also called NTDs).
 The neural tube is the part of a developing baby that becomes the brain and spinal cord.
 NTDs happen in the first month of pregnancy, before you may know that you’re pregnant.
 This is why it’s important to have enough folic acid in your body before you get pregnant.